core-coin/go-core/cmd/clef/tutorial.md

 {"jsonrpc":"2.0","id":1,"error":{"code":-32000,"message":"Request denied"}}
 ```

 Apart from listing accounts, you can also *request* creating a new account; signing transactions and data; and recovering signatures.
-You can find the available methods in the Clef [External API Spec](https://github.com/core-coin/go-core/tree/master/cmd/clef#external-api-1) and the [External API Changelog](https://github.com/core-coin/go-core/blob/master/cmd/clef/extapi_changelog.md).
+You can find the available methods in the Clef [External API Spec](https://github.com/core-coin/go-core/v2/tree/master/cmd/clef#external-api-1) and the [External API Changelog](https://github.com/core-coin/go-core/v2/blob/master/cmd/clef/extapi_changelog.md).

 *Note, the number of things you can do from the External API is deliberately small, since we want to limit the power of remote calls by as much as possible!
-Clef has an [Internal API](https://github.com/core-coin/go-core/tree/master/cmd/clef#ui-api-1) too for the UI (User Interface) which is much richer and can support custom interfaces on top.
+Clef has an [Internal API](https://github.com/core-coin/go-core/v2/tree/master/cmd/clef#ui-api-1) too for the UI (User Interface) which is much richer and can support custom interfaces on top.
 But that's out of scope here.*

 ## Automatic rules

 For most users, manually confirming every transaction is the way to go.
 However, there are cases when it makes sense to set up some rules which permit Clef to sign a transaction without prompting the user.
-One such example would be running a signer on Devin.
+One such example would be running a signer on PoA networks.

 For starters, we can create a rule file that automatically permits anyone to list our available accounts without user confirmation.
 The rule file is a tiny JavaScript snippet that you can program however you want: